 It’s so easy to slip into the day-to-day nature of overseeing team tasks and answering questions as managers, isn’t it?
 We’re busy.
 They’re busy.
 Checklists are long.
 Zoom schedules are full.
 But with remote work and recruitment, when was the last time you checked in to see how employees on your team are really doing?
 Do you know what roadblocks they’re facing or if they’re motivated by the work they’re doing?
 Do you know if they’re maxed out?
 Most importantly, do you know if they have one foot out the door?
 If you don’t know the answer to those questions, we’re here to help.
 The first step?
-Upping your 1:1 game.
+Upping your 1:1 important meeting game.

 1:1 meetings can sometimes get a bad rap.
 But when used properly, they can be true game changers.
 I’m talking about creating greater employee engagement, enhanced motivation, higher self-esteem and productivity and better employee retention for your in-person or remote team culture.
 But more importantly, creating a trusting relationship, foundation of transparency and an opportunity for coaching and development.
 Sound too good to be true?
 I promise it’s not.
 If you take these six tips to heart, you’ll be on your way.
-Let’s talk about how 1 on 1 meetings can get you there.
+Let’s talk about how effective 1 on 1 meetings can get you there.

 1. Establish a recurring meeting

-Many managers assume if they check in regularly with their employees that formal 1:1s aren’t necessary.
+Many managers assume if they check in regularly with their employees that regular meetings, or formal 1:1s aren’t necessary.
 Au, contraire.
 While you may have numerous interactions throughout the week, each employee deserves a time slot dedicated just to them.
 A regular meeting not only provides a safe space for goal setting, raising concerns, and sharing career aspirations, but also creates an expected time during which they can do so.
 The steady cadence of a weekly meeting reinforces your commitment to them, to their development, and to their wellbeing.
 After all, every employee wants a manager who’s in their corner.
 Quick caveat: if you’ve never held 1:1s with employees on your team before, you’ll want to tell them first before you schedule anything.
 Ask them what frequency suits them best (we recommend weekly or bi-weekly) and let them know what to expect.
-No one likes a surprise calendar invite from their manager. 😊
+No one likes a surprise calendar invite from their manager. ?

 2. Never skip a 1:1